mrikasper/paper-advances-in-spiral-fmri/README.md

     `Code/Representation/main_create_figures.m`.

-**Note**: You will also have to update the paths in `Code/spifi_get_analysis_options.m` to reflect where you put the code and raw image and logfile data.
-This will be automatized once the data is available in a FAIR repository.
+**Note**: You will also have to update the paths in `Code/spifi_get_analysis_options.m` to reflect where you put the raw image and logfile data, and where you would like the results to be written out.
+Specifically, you have to set

+- `paths.data.root`: study folder of raw data
+- `paths.results.root`: root folder for results and figures

+Once the data is available in a FAIR repository, we will also automatize the download to the specified data folder accordingly.

 Timeline
 --------